Campus Improvement Plan

 Evaluation Data Sources: Multiple measures

-Strategy's Expected Result/Impact: Teacher capacity Stronger learning outcomes and performance
+Strategy's Expected Result/Impact: Increase teacher capacity Stronger learning outcomes and performance

 Staff Responsible for Monitoring: Teachers